johann8/bacularis/README.md

 - The MD5 Bacula client password is automatically created by the script.
 - The `bacula-mon` password you can read out from server configuration.
 After that you can insert the password into the script: `2_create_new_bacula_client_linux--client_side_template.sh`.
 The variable is called `DIRECTOR_CONSOLE_MONITOR_PASSWORD`.
 You must use single quote marks.
 Here is an example:\
 `DIRECTOR_CONSOLE_MONITOR_PASSWORD='MySuperPassword'`
 - An example: login to the server where docker container is running with bacula server.
-Pass the path to the configuration file and execute the commands below
+Adjust the path of configuration file and execute the commands below

 ```bash
 BACULA_SERVER_CONFIG_DIR_DOCKER=/opt/bacularis/data/bacula/config/etc/bacula/bacula-dir.conf